pangrus/HSE-Hidden_Sound_Explorer/README.md

 # HSE - Hidden Sound Explorer

-Hidden Sound Explorer is a circuit that allows to amplify small voltages coming from piezo-electric transducer or from inductors (coils).
+Hidden Sound Explorer is a circuit that allows to amplify small voltages coming from piezo-electric transducers or from inductors (coils).

 The output is a 1/8" stereo jack in which you can plug your headphones to discover a new world of hidden sounds.